Alexander Technique Center

 Alexander Technique lesson chair turn

 Alexander Technique lessons focus on the individual student learning and applying the principles of the Technique in ways that are most beneficial for him/her.
-This consists largely of kinesthetic or neuromuscular learning, which is provided by the teacher's gentle hands-on guidance of the student through fundamental movement patterns.
+This consists primarily of kinesthetic or neuromuscular learning, which is provided by the teacher's gentle hands-on guidance of the student through fundamental movement patterns.
 Frequent repetition of this guidance during lessons provides the student with the opportunity to move more naturally and easily—without the interference of long-held habits of inefficient coordination and excess tension.
 The student's system as a whole learns from these new experiences, which provides for in-depth improvements in his or her movement, postural, and breathing habits.
 Verbal instruction in the principles of the Alexander Technique accompanies the direct neuromuscular re-learning, teaching the student to apply his/her own thinking to participate actively in the learning process.
 Through practicing the principles of the Alexander Technique, the student learns to change his/her habits, providing for healthier responses to stress, and more natural, comfortable, and efficient movement, breathing, and posture.

 What are the benefits?